 The Florentine Museums

-Uffizi Gallery: one of the most important and popular museums in the world, it preserves a collection of art works from the 13th to the 18th century, arranged in chronological order.
+Uffizi Gallery: discover one of the most suggestive and popular museums in the world, it preserves a collection of art works from the 13th to the 18th century, arranged in chronological order.
 Among them: Botticelli's Primavera and the Doni Tondo.

 Accademia Gallery: the "House of Michelangelo's David", symbol of the Florentine Republic, since the 14th century has been the historical home of the Academy of Fine Arts in Florence.